 This week I had the great pleasure of meeting DJ Patil, Chief Data Scientist of the Obama Administration and former Chief Scientist at LinkedIn.
-Below is my summary and light analysis of his talk, which covered data science broadly (though I found quite relatable to AI ethics).
+Below is my summary and light analysis of his talk (ppt slides here), which covered data science broadly (though I found quite relatable to AI ethics).

 For further detail, I highly recommend DJ and his co-authors’ (Hilary Mason and Mike Loukides) excellent and free e-book, “Ethics and Data Science”, available here.
 Many thanks to the Markkula Center for Applied Ethics at Santa Clara University and other hosts for helping to convene this discussion, as part of their AI for Social Impact Speaker Series.